Organic wine-backed cryptoasset

 We pick the grapes from the vineyard.

-During the month of April, 2022, we make the wine:
+During the months of March and April, 2023, we make the wine:

 6th of May: